sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 ```
 > hdfs dfs -mkdir input
 ```
-where `hdfs` is the HDFS utility, `dfs` is subcommad to handle basic HDFS operation,  `-mkdir` means you want to create a directory and directory name is specified as `input`.
-Above command actually create the `input` directory in your home directory of HDFS, which by default should be `/user/your_name/`.
+where `hdfs` is the HDFS utility program, `dfs` is the subcommand to handle basic HDFS operations,  `-mkdir` means you want to create a directory and the directory name is specified as `input`.
+Above commands actually create the `input` directory in your home directory in HDFS, which by default should be `/user/username/`.
 Of course, you can create it to other place with absolute or relative path.

 ## Copy data in and out
-Suppose you followed previous instrucion and created an directory named `input`, you can copy data from local file system to HDFS using `-put`.
+Suppose you followed previous instruction and created an directory named `input`, you can copy data from local file system to HDFS using `-put`.
 For example,

 ```
 > hdfs dfs -put case.csv input